aajjbb613/aajjbb613/README.md

 - 👋 Hi, I’m Anthony Bradt @aajjbb613
-- 👀 I’m interested in Workplace Automation
+- 👀 Interested in Workplace Automation
-- 🌱 I’m currently learning K8s & CTF
+- 🌱 Currently learning K8s & CTF
-- 💞️ I’m looking to collaborate on IT contracts for small to med businesses
+- 💞️ Looking to collaborate on IT contracts for small to med businesses
 - 📫 How to reach me: **anthonybradt613@gmail.com**

 ---